Market Trader of the Year 2018

 You can vote by either sending your nomination to email@example.com or by picking up an entry form from a market trader and sending it to Street Trading, Islington Council, 222 Upper Street, N1 1XR.

-The competition closes on 10 November 2018 and the winner announced in early December.
+The competition closes on 10 November 2018 and the winner announced on Saturday 17 November at the Angel Christmas lights switch on.
 All data will we hold on the nominations will be treated in accordance to GDPR regulations.